 Carry out a thorough general external inspection of the entire aircraft.
 Pay particular attention to creases in the fabric or paint cracks, which may indicate an underlying or internal structural problem.
 Pay particular attention to the wing lower surfaces if a heavy landing or other ground incident may have occurred.
-Carefully examine the wing, rudder and elevator trailing edges.
-Bent or flexible trailing edges can be a good indicator of the condition of glue failure and the glue in the rest of the glider is suspect.
-If the trailing edges have been previously repaired or replaced, then they are not a good indicator of glue condition in the D box the D Box inspection is to be carried out.
+Carefully examine the wing and elevator trailing edges.
+If the trailing edges have been previously repaired or replaced, then they are not a good indicator of glue condition in the D box and the D Box inspection is to be carried out.

 Try and establish the glue type used.
 We are most concerned about the longevity of Kaurit glue.
-It is usually Pink in colour (see figure 3 and 4) but has been known to be other colours if a filling agent has been used.
+It is usually pink in colour (see figure 4) but has been known to be other colours if a filling agent has been used.
 You might have to remove some paint to determine the glue used in each critical component.
-Boroscopes can greatly aid inspection in hard to look at internal areas.
+On all control guides carefully check the felts are adequately retained. (see pic of K6 control guide for example of failure.

-If there is any doubt as to their integrity of any component, remove sufficient fabric to carry out a detailed internal inspection.
+If there is any doubt as to the integrity of any component, remove sufficient fabric to carry out a detailed internal inspection.
 Wing TE glue failure is a particularly common problem.